Rudxain/dotfiles/README.md

 ### Add custom commands without forking

 If `~/.extra` exists, it will be sourced along with the other files.
-You can use this to add a few custom commands without the need to fork this entire repository, or to add commands you don’t want to commit to a public repository.
+You can use this to add a few custom commands without the need to fork this entire repository, or to add commands you don't want to commit to a public repository.

 You could also use `~/.extra` to override settings, functions, and aliases from my dotfiles repository.
-It’s probably better to [fork this repository](https://github.com/Rudxain/dotfiles/fork) instead, though.
+It's probably better to [fork this repository](https://github.com/Rudxain/dotfiles/fork) instead, though.

 ## Author